 An Academy Masterclass consists of one speaker and 15 participants.
 The speaker is an expert in his or her field with experience and knowledge in facing challenges in their research or practice.
 The participants are at an early stage in their research, with some places filled by representatives from a related industry or agency.

-The series has been running since 2012 and, to date, speakers have included Nobel Laureates, Field Medallists, Gödel Prize winners, and recipients of the RDS Irish Times Boyle Medal and the National Medal of Science.
+The series has been running since 2012 and, to date, speakers have included Nobel Laureates, Field Medalists, Gödel Prize winners, and recipients of the RDS Irish Times Boyle Medal and the National Medal of Science.
 The Academy organises approximately 10 masterclasses each year covering disciplines in the sciences, humanities and social sciences.

 Eric Ladizinsky, masterclass speaker and John Bell Day speaker 2015.
 Recording of his John Bell Day lecture.